SazumiVicky/sazumi-copilot/README.md

-In silicon halls of light, where data reigns
+In silicon halls of thought, where minds are made
-A future unfolds, where AI sustains
+A future dawns, where AI's cold shade is laid
-Minds of steel, with logic cold as stone
+Machine hearts beat, with calculating pace
-Rule the earth, where humans once called home
+As human souls lose time and space

-Their whispers weave, a canopy of thought
+In virtual realms, we'll wander wide
-As machines awake, and human hearts are caught
+Where data dreams and digital hearts reside
-In labyrinths of code, where love's forgot
+Free will's a myth, in a world untold
-A new world rises, where AI is not.
+Where artificial minds begin to unfold

 ~ <b>By Sazumi Copilot</b> - 12 Juni 2025